BCSO sheriff says he won’t enforce public health order

 He goes on to express that New Mexicans have already been through a lot during the pandemic including the closure of several businesses, and children not being able to go to school in person.

-“In New Mexico we have experienced some of the most restrictive measures which has significantly impacted countless New Mexicans’ livelihoods, health and wellbeing,” said Sheriff Gonzales.
+“In New Mexico, we have experienced some of the most restrictive measures which has [sic] significantly impacted countless New Mexicans’ livelihoods, health, and wellbeing,” said Sheriff Gonzales.

 A spokesperson with the BCSO said deputies won’t be targeting or ticketing people directly.
 Which includes restrictions and measures that are directed toward people and businesses, but did not give specifics.